GenericMappingTools/gmt/doc/rst/source/movie.rst

 **-E**\ *titlepage*\ [**+d**\ *duration*\ [**s**]][**+f**\ [**i**\|\ **o**]\ *fade*\ [**s**]]
     Give *titlepage* script that creates a static title page for the movie [no title].
-    Alternatively, *titlepage* can be a PostScript plot layer of dimensions exactly matching the cancas size.
+    Alternatively, *titlepage* can be a *PostScript* plot layer of dimensions exactly matching the canvas size.
     Control how long it should be displayed with **+d** in number of frames (append **s** for duration in seconds instead) [4s].
     Optionally, supply *fade* **i**\ n and **o**\ ut durations (in frames or seconds [1s]) as well [no fading].
     Fading affects the beginning and end of the title page *duration*.